ClassiCube/MCGalaxy-API-Documentation/Player/PlayerOperations.md

 ### Summary

-`PlayerOperations` is a static class that provides higher level operations for manipulating players (both online and offline)
+The `PlayerOperations` class provides high level operations for manipulating players (both online and offline)

 General guidelines:
 - Methods do **not check permissions** - these must be checked separately beforehand